Operate my service

 Ensure that each accountable team has a good understanding of the activities that are required to run the service.
 It’s critical that each team accepts and signs off on their accountability in your organization before the first pilot begins.

 After an agreement is in place, the corresponding teams should start to operationalize their roles.

 Teams service dependencies

-Microsoft Teams brings together technologies across Office 365 to provide a hub for teamwork.
+Microsoft Teams brings together technologies across Microsoft 365 or Office 365 to provide a hub for teamwork.
 Examples include: